This post may contain affiliate links, meaning we may earn a commission for recommending products in this post.

 9. Cleaning supplies

-You’re probably fairly stocked up in this department (considering everything that’s going on in the word at the moment), but I still felt it was worth mentioning.
+You’re probably fairly stocked up in this department (considering everything that’s going on in the world at the moment), but I still felt it was worth mentioning.

 Here’s what you need specifically for the perfect cleanup kit: